Gaffney-Labs/prayerbits/README.md

   * Hardware Improvements
     * Rotary encoder, with "Amen" button when pressed and option to accept swipes as increment/decrement (for aesthetic simplicity)
     * Power switch, battery charging, automatic shut-off / sleep (should use just microcontroller if have a sleep mode)
-    * State preservation, settings, and statistics (requires some form of memory)
+    * State preservation, settings, and statistics (requires some form of memory, probably EEPROM's enough)
      * Settings
        * Starting prayer
        * Final prayer(s)